nils-hamel/eratosthene-suite/README.md

 <i>View of the city of Sion using eratosthene-suite graphical client</i>
 </p>

-In this last case, the model is made of point coming from a photogrammetric model of the city of Sion computed by the DHLAB using Sion state aerial images.
+On this last image, the model provided by the remote server is mainly composed of points coming from a photogrammetric model of the city of Venice computed at the DHLAB using aerial images.

 ## Copyright and License